-- participating in Kentucky horse racing is assessed an administrative fine or required to forfeit or return a purse, after a hearing by the stewards or by the corporation[racing commission] acting on a complaint or by its own volition, the corporation[racing commission] shall grant the applicant, licensee, or other person the right to appeal the decision, and upon appeal, an administrative hearing shall be conducted in accordance with KRS Chapter 13B. - (4) The corporation[racing commission] may at any time order that any case pending before the stewards be immediately transferred to the corporation[racing commission] for an administrative hearing conducted in accordance with KRS Chapter 13B. - (5) (a) In an administrative appeal to the corporation[racing commission] by a licensee or other person participating in Kentucky horse racing, the corporation[racing commission] may determine in its final order that the appeal is frivolous.
-If the corporation[racing commission] finds that an appeal is frivolous: - 1.
-This fact shall be considered an aggravating circumstance and may be considered in assessing any penalty against the licensee; and - 2.
+- (3) If any license is denied, suspended, or revoked, or if any licensee or other person participating in Kentucky horse racing is assessed an administrative fine or required to forfeit or return a purse, after a hearing by the stewards or by the corporation[racing commission] acting on a complaint or by its own volition, the <a href="mailto:corporation[racing commission] shall grant the applicant, licensee, or other person the right to appeal the decision, and upon appeal, an administrative hearing shall be conducted in accordance with KRS Chapter 13B. - 10 (4) The corporation[racing commission] may at any time order that any case pending 11 before the stewards be immediately transferred to the corporation[racing 12 commission] for an administrative hearing conducted in accordance with KRS 13 Chapter 13B. - (5) (a) In an administrative appeal to the corporation[racing commission] by a licensee or other person participating in Kentucky horse racing, the corporation[racing commission] may determine in its final order that the appeal is frivolous.
+If the corporation[racing commission] finds that an appeal is frivolous: - This fact shall be considered an aggravating circumstance and may be considered in assessing any penalty against the licensee; and - 2.
 The licensee or other person who raised the appeal may be required to reimburse the corporation[racing commission] for the cost of the investigation of the underlying circumstances of the case and the cost of the adjudication of the appeal.
-Costs may include but are not limited to fees paid to a hearing officer or court reporter, attorneys fees, and laboratory expenses. - (b) The corporation[racing commission] shall by administrative regulation prescribe the conditions or factors by which an appeal may be determined to be frivolous.
+Costs may include but are not limited to fees paid to a hearing officer or court reporter, attorneys fees, and laboratory expenses. - 27 (b) The corporation[racing commission] shall by administrative regulation prescribe the conditions or factors by which an appeal may be determined to be frivolous.